awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.md

 For more information about using Amazon SNS, see [Using Amazon SNS for System\-to\-System Messaging](https://docs.aws.amazon.com/sns/latest/dg/sns-system-to-system-messaging.html)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

-## Subscribe an Email Address to a Topic<a name="subscribe-an-email-address-to-a-topic"></a>
+## Subscribe an email address to a topic<a name="subscribe-an-email-address-to-a-topic"></a>

-To initiate a subscription to an email address, use the [Subscribe](https://docs.aws.amazon.com/sns/latest/api/API_API_Subscribe.html) operation\.
+To initiate a subscription to an email address, use the [Subscribe](https://docs.aws.amazon.com/sns/latest/api/API_Subscribe.html) operation\.

 You can use the subscribe method to subscribe several different endpoints to an Amazon SNS topic, depending on the values used for parameters passed\.
 This is shown in other examples in this topic\.